7 Best Wholesale Real Estate Courses (2026)

 How We Ranked These Courses

-The six evaluation criteria we believe have the biggest impact are as follows, along with how much we weighted each into the decision:
+The six evaluation criteria we believe have the biggest impact, along with how much we weighted each:

-- Student Outcomes (30%): Don’t even consider a wholesale real estate course if you can’t quickly and confidently identify how students are doing.
-We believe this is of the utmost importance, and it’s the primary reason we weigh student success (how long the first deal takes and how much they make) so heavily.
+- Student Outcomes (30%): Don't even consider a course if you can't quickly and confidently see how its students are doing.
+This is the most important factor, which is why we weigh student success — how long the first deal takes and how much they make — the heaviest.

-- Live Coaching Access (25%): We carefully consider the quality of the live coaching each outlet offers.
-We are well aware that students learn in different ways, and if live coaching is what you need, you’ll want to know how often you can talk to someone and how personalized the sessions is.
+- Live Coaching Access (25%): We carefully consider the quality of the live coaching each program offers.
+Students learn in different ways, and if live coaching is what you need, you'll want to know how often you can talk to someone and how personalized the sessions are.

-- Curriculum Completeness (20%): Our rankings account for the comprehensiveness of the curriculum.
-After all, it’s why you’re here, to research the best of the best.
-So, we want to make sure the course tells you everything you need to know.
+- Curriculum Completeness (20%): Our rankings account for how comprehensive the curriculum is.
+We want to make sure the course actually teaches you everything you need to know.

-- Value for Cost (10%): Of course, we account for pricing.
-It’s important that students get what they pay for, and we want to make sure the competition is true to their word.
+- Value for Cost (10%): We account for pricing.
+It's important that students get what they pay for.

-- Beginner Accessibility (5%): Our rankings reflect the level of experience the course is tailored to.
-That way, if you’ve already got a few deals under your belt, you may want to put more weight into a course that’s less beginner-focused and more advanced.
+- Beginner Accessibility (5%): Our rankings reflect the experience level each course is tailored to.
+If you've already got a few deals under your belt, you may want a course that's less beginner-focused and more advanced.

 The 7 Best Wholesale Real Estate Courses of 2026